Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Final Project/readme.md

 - Default login: admin/admin
 - Import the provided dashboard JSON file for a pre-configured Hobbit Q&A dashboard.

 I have included two files for evaluation including Grafana or the monitor.py file.
-This gives users two options of monitoring the chatbot metrics. **It should be noted that this application runs best with a GPU.
-It can run locally, but the compute times can be heavy, especially in the case of the evaluation.py file (run at your own risk).**
+This gives users two options for monitoring the chatbot metrics. **It should be noted that this application runs best with a GPU.
+It can run locally, but compute times can be heavy, especially in the case of the evaluation.py file (run at your own risk).**

 Metrics collected: